Riot, Fire Break Out At Siberian Prison: Activists, Officials - UrduPoint

 Human rights activists however called the incident a "riot" sparked by a beating of an inmate by guards, and said the incident was far from over.

-Rights group For Human Rights on Thursday published a video link on its website of the inmate with bloody gauze around his arm, who says he was choked and beaten, and cut his veins in protest.
+Rights group For Human Rights on Thursday published a video link on its website of the inmate with bloody gauze around his arm, who says he was choked and beaten, and cut a vein in protest.

-An activist with anti-torture group Siberia Without Torture Svyatoslav Khromenkov told AFP that riot police encircled the colony and was turning passing cars around, while a fire was raging on colony grounds.
+An activist with anti-torture group Siberia Without Torture Svyatoslav Khromenkov told AFP that riot police surrounded the colony and was turning cars around, while a fire was raging on colony grounds.

+Another NGO called Public Verdict published an appeal to law enforcement agencies for a transparent investigation of what happened, saying access to prisons by independent monitors and attorneys was being denied due to coronavirus quarantine measures.

+"Independent control mechanisms are not working," and official information was full of inconsistencies, the group said.

 In videos seen by AFP that Khromenkov said were sent by prisoners to his organisation, inmates are seen standing in the work yard of the prison, part of which is on fire.